 Wedding Band or DJ: How to Make the Right Decision

-Band or DJ?
-It may seem like one of the hardest decisions to make during your wedding planning process.
+Choosing a band or DJ for your wedding can feel like one of the most difficult decisions to make during your wedding planning process.
 However, the decision may be easier than you think!
-If you’re currently planning your wedding and are struggling to determine whether a band or a DJ is a better fit, you’re in the right place!
-Try taking the following things into consideration and you’ll have your decision made in no time.
+If you’re currently struggling to determine whether a band or a DJ is a better fit, you’re in the right place!
+Try taking the following things into consideration, and you’ll have your decision made in no time.

 Your Entertainment Budget